zeek/zeek-docs/doc/scripts/base/bif/strings.bif.zeek.rst

    in a given string.

-   :str: The string to perform the substitution in.
+   :param str: The string to perform the substitution in.

-   :re: The pattern being replaced with *repl*.
+   :param re: The pattern being replaced with *repl*.

-   :repl: The string that replaces *re*.
+   :param repl: The string that replaces *re*.

    :returns: A copy of *str* with all occurrences of *re* replaced with *repl*.